The world’s most powerful people sat at a giant table in Denver. Where is it now?

 Rachel Epstein, a professor of international affairs at the University of Denver, said Western nations probably saw Yeltsin’s interest in the G7 as an opportunity.

-“The Clinton administration, and other NATO allies, were trying to massage the Russian position into ultimately accepting Western ways,” she said of the late ‘90s. “[They] were still, perhaps naively, very optimistic about Russia’s trajectory and acceptance of an enlarged U.S. and an enlarged NATO.”
+“The Clinton administration, and other NATO allies, were trying to massage the Russian position into ultimately accepting Western ways,” she said of the late ‘90s. “[They] were still, perhaps naively, very optimistic about Russia’s trajectory and acceptance of an enlarged U.S. and an enlarged EU.”

 Russian President Boris Yeltsin (left) and U.S. President Bill Clinton at a Summit of the Eight meeting at the Brown Palace Hotel, seen in the Rocky Mountain News on June 21, 1997.